D.C. chefs raising money to fight racism have possibly created the world’s biggest bake sale

 CALLING ALL BAKERS, CHEFS, HOME BAKERS & COOKS!!!!!!!!! @bakersagainstracism is a call to action: to fight and stand up against the unjust treatment of BLACK people in the United States.
 We are armed to fight racism with the tools we know how to utilize, our FOOD.
 JOIN forces with us virtually on all social media platforms launching pre-sales on June 15th and pickups on the 20th to stand up to injustice.
 We are asking for national participation!
 You only have to donate 150pcs of a dessert to sell, and then donate the majority of the proceeds to a charity that supports black lives.
 Your small contribution can create BIG and lasting change.
 For graphics, documents and resources email us at bakersagainstracism@gmail.com *Art by Chef @robrubba * #jointhemovement #blacklivesmatter #BAKERSAGAINSTRACISM

-It works like this: Bakers contact the group on their website to join in the bake sale.
-Bakers Against Racism then sends participants instructions on how to get started and precautions to take during the pandemic.
+It works like this: Bakers contact the group on its website to join in the bake sale.
+Bakers Against Racism then sends participants instructions on starting and precautions to take during the pandemic.
 Each baker is expected to make a minimum of 150 pastries or other goodies and send a majority of the proceeds to an organization that promotes social justice in their community.
-Once all the baked goods are sold, bakers will record how much they’ve raised on the website.
+Once all the baked goods are sold, bakers will record on the website how much they’ve raised.

 Bakers are sending donations to local chapters of Black Lives Matter, nearby nonprofits and organizations that support communities of color.

-Raisa Aziz, a home baker who lives in Northeast Washington, is preparing to make 250 almond shortbread cookies from her kitchen and donate the proceeds to the Okra Project — which provides home-cooked meals for black transgender people — as well as the Loveland Foundation, which helps black women and girls seeking therapy.
+Raisa Aziz, a home baker who lives in Northeast Washington, is preparing to make 250 almond shortbread cookies at home and donate the proceeds to the Okra Project — which provides home-cooked meals for black transgender people — as well as the Loveland Foundation, which helps black women and girls seeking therapy.

 “In these times, but also always, I do feel that we should be using the time, talents and resources we have, however we might be, to give back in some way,” Aziz said.

-The bake sale ends Saturday, when all of the pies, tarts, croissants and other sweet treats should be made, sold and delivered or picked up by the customer.
+The bake sale ends Saturday, by which time all of the pies, tarts, croissants and other sweet treats should have been be made, sold and delivered or picked up by the customers.

 The idea for the project came in late May after Willa Pelini, a pastry chef who works at Emilie’s on Capitol Hill, saw the success Velez had with a pop-up Dominican doughnut shop at Union Market in March called Doña Dona.
 Velez donated a portion of her proceeds to a group that provides legal counsel for immigrants in the D.C. area.

-Pelini messaged Velez about possibly teaming up to raise money for Black Lives Matter after the death of George Floyd.
+Pelini messaged Velez about possibly teaming up to raise money for Black Lives Matter after the death of George Floyd in police custody in Minneapolis.
 Velez had raised $1,100 dollars through her work with Doña Dona in May but said “it wasn’t enough to make change.”
 Velez and Pelini wanted others to join for more impact.

 “It can’t be just us.
 Let’s take a risk.
 Let’s involve other people.
-Let’s decentralize it and make sure that other bakers can join it because all of us are furloughed.
+Let’s decentralize it and make sure that other bakers can join it, because all of us are furloughed.
 All of us are unemployed,” Velez said, recounting what she told Pelini.

 View this post on Instagram